For those who are looking to start an income-generating website, one of the first dilemmas you’re faced with is how to pick niche website ideas.

 Your site’s niche isn’t broad enough to pivot your focus and talk about much else.

-Instead, if you really do love poodles and want to share advice on how to feed them, I’d suggest taking a step back and making your site about something more general like “dog food” or even a site about raising healthy dogs.
+Instead, if you really do love poodles and want to share advice on how to feed them, I’d suggest taking a step back.
+A good niche idea here would be making your site about something more general like “dog food” or even a site about raising healthy dogs.

 Start Broad, Finish Narrow

-Another way to think about this concept is to start broad, and then (maybe) finish narrow.
+Another way to think about niche website ideas is to start broad, and then (maybe) finish narrow.
 In the poodle food illustration, I would start more broadly and create my site about dog food – a less specific version of that niche.

 However, a few months down the road you may discover a more narrow sub-niche inside of “dog food” that really seems to be providing most of your traffic and interaction with your audience.